stonybrook-lin539/main/source/main/02_ngrams_linguistics/07_phonological_tiers.md

 - *haʃxinitilawas*, and
 - *ʃtajanowonowaʃ*.

-That is to say, write down their tiers (or draw them), and then indicate whether the tier is well-formed or ill-formed according to the negative bigram grammar above.
+That is to say, write down their sibilant tiers (or draw them), and then indicate whether the tier is well-formed or ill-formed according to the negative bigram grammar above.
 :::

 ::: exercise
-As an abstract example, suppose that our alphabet consists of $a$, $b$, and $c$, and that all symbols except $c$ should be projected on the tier.
+As an abstract example, suppose that our alphabet consists of $a$, $b$, and $c$, and that all symbols except $c$ should be projected on a tier (which we might call the *a-b*-tier).
 What is the tier of $\String{aabaccacb}$?
 :::

 ::: example
 Tiers also provide a solution for Korean vowel harmony.
 Let us once again consider only words that do not contain any instances of the neutral vowel H.
-We construct a vowel harmony tier that contains every instance of B and M, but no consonants at all.
+We construct a vowel harmony tier that contains every instance of B and M, and nothing else.
 For example, a word of the form CGBCBCM would have the vowel harmony tier BBM.
 On the vowel harmony tier, there must be no occurrences of BM or MB, which can easily be enforced by a negative bigram grammar.
 :::